 Submit an adoption application for Mary Shelley at center.houserabbit.org.
 House Rabbit Society is located in Richmond, California, just north of San Francisco.
 Questions?
 Email rabbit-center@houserabbit.org and we'll be happy to talk more with you!

 Mary Shelley is a sweet, friendly rabbit who is full of curiosity!
 She loves to explore and will let you know when she's happy by doing epic binkies.
-(If you aren't familiar with the term, a "binky is when a rabbit jumps and twists high in the air when they're very content.)
+(If you aren't familiar with the term, a "binky is when a rabbit jumps and twists high in the air when they're very content and excited.)
 When she isn't doing acrobatics and sprinting around the house, she'll flop down on her side with her feet out and ask for pets.

 Mary Shelley is spayed, microchipped, and vaccinated against RHDV2 (vaccine needs to be administered annually).
 House Rabbit Society recommends all rabbits see a rabbit-savvy veterinarian once a year.